plan-systems/design-docs/proof-of-correctness.md

 #### Root Access Control Channel
-- This is **C**'s root access channel, effectively specifying which members are recognized as community authorities ("admins").
+- This is **C**'s root access channel, specifying which members are community authorities ("admins").
 - All community-public channels, including ACCs, implicitly are under authority of this channel.
 - When a new community is formed ("community genesis"), the initial entries this channel are auto-generated in accordance with the parameters and policies provided.
 - Automated machinery in **C** can optionally be geared to use smart contracts on **𝓛<sub>C</sub>** to manage, monitor, or validate entries in this channel.